Boston Dynamics continues to surprise: now its robots do somersaults

 On the subject: Boston Dynamics robots passed the obstacle course: they did a great job

-“We're not just thinking about how to make the robot move dynamically in the environment,” Kuindersma said.
-“Now we are starting to make Atlas work and think about how the robot should be able to perceive and manipulate objects in its environment.”
+“We're not just thinking about how to make a robot move dynamically in its environment,” Quindersma said.
+“Now we’re starting to put Atlas to work and think about how the robot should be able to perceive and manipulate objects in its environment.”

 It should be noted that this is a significant change in the communication of the company.
 She had never previously noted how her two-legged machines could be used in the workplace.